apollographql/apollo-ios/docs/source/tutorial/tutorial_1.md

 ![select single view app template](images/single_view_app.png)

 Then hit **Next**.
 You'll be brought to the options page for your new project.
-Name the project **RocketReserver**, make sure the language is **Swift**, and the User Interface is **SwiftUI**:
+Name the project **RocketReserver**, make sure the language is **Swift**, and the User Interface is **Storyboards** (sorry, SwiftUI fans!):

 ![options for creating a new project](images/options_for_project.png)

 It's probably also a good idea in the long term to make sure the unit and UI test checkboxes are checked, but they're not required for this tutorial.
 Hit **Next**.
 You'll then be prompted to select where to save your new project.
 Pick a place on your computer that's easy to find, such as your Desktop, and hit **Finish**.

-Xcode will open your new project for you, and you'll see an extremely basic new SwiftUI project:
+Xcode will open your new project for you, and you'll see an extremely basic new project:

 ![initial setup of the project navigator](images/initial_file_setup.png)